pishoyg/coptic/README.md

    the data to Drive.
 Include your Drive credentials and local paths and the like.**

+1. **Produce a version of the dictionary that is sorted alphabetically.**

 #### Flashcards

 1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)